Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation: Experiments

 Table~\ref{EAGLE:faithfulness_on_word_level} reports the results of faithfulness and localization evaluations, where our method consistently achieves state-of-the-art performance across all models and metrics.
 For faithfulness, on the LLaVA-1.5 7B model, it surpasses the strongest baseline by 56.2\%, 46.3\%, and 19.3\% in insertion, deletion, and average highest score, respectively.
 On the Qwen2.5-VL 7B model, the corresponding improvements are 40.6\%, 10.4\%, and 11.6\%, while on the InternVL3.5 4B model, they are 36.5\%, 51.5\%, and 10.0\%.
 We also observe that TAM performs well only on stronger MLLMs such as Qwen2.5-VL and InternVL3.5, since it relies solely on activation maps rather than capturing strong causal relationships.
 In contrast, our method is broadly applicable across models and can faithfully explain word-level decisions even for LLaVA-1.5.

 For localization, our method achieves the best Pointing Game results under both box- and mask-level settings, confirming that predictions are grounded in specific objects.
 While TAM performs well on stronger models but poorly on LLaVA-1.5, IGOS++ gains from overly redundant maps.
 In contrast, our method yields sparse yet focused highlights that more accurately localize the objects mentioned in captions (Fig.~\ref{EGALE:word-level-visualization}).
+Although TAM~\cite{li2025token} is much faster in attribution time, it heavily relies on the MLLM’s activation maps.
+As a result, while it performs well on Qwen2.5-VL and InternVL 3.5, its effectiveness drops sharply on LLaVA-1.5.
+In contrast, our method does not depend on model-specific internal activations and therefore remains consistently superior.